aurorascharff/next15-remix-jokes-rebuild/STEPS.md

 - Show validations/schema
 - Add zod validation and error feedback, messages if time
+- Throw error errorboundary

 Notes: unsafe submit, what is zod, runtime validation server-side.

-## useFormState
+## useActionState

 (Form3 + createJoke3)

 3bc875af93f0712c6333845c1b76c3cd7b2d5c26

-- Use useFormState
+- Use useActionState
 - Add useFormStatus and modify server action
-- use pending state to disable button and show loading
+- Third argument pending state mention

 Notes: progressively enhanced but client-side feedback when possible.
 All fields uncontrolled.
 Of course not only for validation.
 Could be anything like checking if an item is in stock and returning a message.

 ## UseEffect and reset